This post contains affiliate links. Click here to read my affiliate policy.

 Granola has gained popularity as a trendy, nutrient-rich breakfast choice.
 Simply put, granola is a blend of rolled oats, which is the main ingredient, with flavor and texture enhancing additives like dried fruits, nuts, sweeteners, and spices.
 Several brands have churned out varieties of granola mixes so that consumers are spoiled for choice.

 In recent years, however, grain-free granolas have come to the forefront for a variety of reasons.
+If you’ve ever gone on a hike with your dog, you know how easy it is to grab some granola to enjoy as a quick snack.
 Their ingredients, health benefits, and popular types are explored in this article.

 Why should you read granola labels?